How to do a Project Status Report and What To Include

 A regular project status report is essential for project management.
-After all, even if you’re doing an A+ job, the management has to be kept in the know.
-This helps ensure that everything is going according to plan & there are no roadblocks up ahead.
+From what I’ve seen across dozens of organizations, even if you are doing an A+ job, the management has to be kept in the know.

-As with so many things, however, keeping reports clear and simple yet meaningful and informative can be easier said than done.
+This helps ensure that everything is going according to plan and there are no roadblocks up ahead.
+As with so many things, keeping reports clear and simple yet meaningful and informative can be easier said than done.
 Use our checklist to keep you on track.

-First, the List, Then the Explanation
+First, the list, then the explanation

 Simply copy and paste the checklist below to keep your project status reports on track.
 If you’re not sure what every element means, don’t panic!
 We’ll explain in detail below.
+Executive Summary

 - Identify the project